Buttery Soft Easy Vegan Brioche Bread Recipe

 You’ll also notice that the dough, when baked, is actually quite similar to cake texture.
 This comes into play with kneading the dough, as well as the ingredients used (fat creates a more pillowy, melt-in-the-mouth texture).
 The crumb of enriched dough is light and soft, and the air pockets should be quite tight together (thanks to the kneading), so this bread will NOT sound hollow once baked.

-How then can we make brioche eggless and dairy free?
+How the heck do we make brioche eggless and dairy free?

 Simple!
 While classic French brioche bread uses eggs, butter and dairy milk to create that super soft and pillowy texture, we can do the same with entirely vegan ingredients.